Ski Niseko Hokkaido Terrain

 Niseko Snow and Weather

-Whatever the definition of “blower powder” is, the powder at Niseko is often even better!
+Whatever the definition of “blower powder” is, the Niseko snow is often even better!
 Even though it’s near the coast, the powder is generally incredibly light and dry (aka ego snow!).
 The Niseko snow usually falls in great volumes and is up there as the best powder in the world.
 No one can really agree on the average annual snowfall as there’s too much of it to keep track of, but it’s about 15-18 metres a season (19.5 metres in the 2014-15 season!).

 Even though the temps are usually very cold and the powder dry, like anywhere, there are also occasions when the temps rise and the snow turns to snot.
 Time to hit the groomers or the bars!